ReticentFacade/secretKeyper/README.md

   - [ ] `keyper edit <website>` [Opens the file in a text-editor (nvim, vi - any!) to add meta data to your password.txt (now password.gpg)]
   - [ ] `keyper show <website>` [Lists available file + provides tab-completion]
   - [ ] `keyper grep "search-using-metaData"`
+  - [ ] Add features for `.env` - saving, sharing, importing variables into your projects
 - [ ] Link CLI with API
 - [ ] Extension